lukassta/sql-conspect/sql_conspect_1.md

 ## [Aggregate functions](https://www.postgresql.org/docs/8.2/functions-aggregate.html)
 ### AVG
 Returns average value
-> Null values will not be counted towards will not count towards the average
+> Null values will not be counted towards the average
 ### COUNT
 Counts values, that are **not null**.
-> If user name is null and you query COUNT(vardas), user without a name will not be counter
-> COUNT(vardas, pavarde) will count people who have a name, a surname or both, won't count people who do not have a surname or name
+> If user name is null and you query COUNT(vardas), user without a name will not be counted COUNT(vardas, pavarde) will count people who have a name, a surname or both, won't count people who do not have a surname or name
 ### MAX
 Returns biggest value
 ### MIN